truenas/documentation/content/Solutions/Integrations/VMware/DeployTNinVMWare.md

 ### Creating the Virtual Machine

 After setting up the storage needs, create the new virtual machine.
-Select **Virtual Machines** on the  navigation pannel on the left side of the screen.
+Select **Virtual Machines** on the  navigation panel on the left side of the screen.

 ![VirtualMachinesScreen](/images/VMWareESXi/VirtualMachinesScreen.png "Virtual Machines Screen")